- Gonorrhea (also known as “the clap”) is an infection caused by the bacteria Neisseria gonorrhoeae.

 - Sexual contact should be avoided until the patient and all partner(s) have been treated and cured.

-- Persons with symptoms after treatment should be tested again by culture.
+- Persons with symptoms after treatment should be tested again.

 - Persons who were treated with a non-recommended course of antibiotics (sometimes done if a patient is allergic or the drugs are unavailable) should also be tested again one week after treatment, even if they have no symptoms.